The sports season was decked with numerous storylines, highlights and memories this year at Whitman-Hanson Regional High.

 The rundown: The Panthers entered the season with some holes to fill due to the graduation of many integral pieces from the previous fall.
 Sitting at 2-17 with two games to go, W-H won out, defeating Middleboro and Bridgewater-Raynham, both by 3-1 scores, to end the season with a 4-17 record.
 The string of success had head coach Ashley Balbian wishing there was more time left to the season.
 Key graduates include Amanda Anderson, Halle Julian and Tori Perry.
 Rising senior Allison Hanlon and rising juniors Alexis Connolly, Olivia Martin and Ella Sweeney will headline the returnees this fall.

-Top game: 3-1 win over Middleboro on senior night Oct.
+Top match: 3-1 win over Middleboro on senior night Oct.
 25. Mammoth games from seniors Julian (18 kills) and Perry (40 assists) pushed the Panthers past the Sachems.

 BOYS’ CROSS COUNTRY